Computability of a Whitney Extension: Decomposition of open sets into cubes

 \section{Decomposition of open sets into cubes}

-In this section, we provide a computable construction of a family of cubes that covers the complement of a non empty closed set $F \subseteq \RR^n$, given with total information (Definition \ref{Def_ClosedSetRepresentations}).
+In this section, we provide a computable construction of a family of cubes that covers the complement of a non empty closed set $F \subseteq \RR^n$, given with total information (Definition \ref{Def_ClosedSetRepresentations}); moreover the cubes of this family get smaller and smaller as they get closer to $F$.
 The construction follows \cite{stein:1970}, but we need to introduce some nontrivial modifications in order to make every step computable.

 Given $F \in \mathcal{A}(\RR^n) \setminus \{\emptyset\}$, we want to find a family $\FF = \left\{ Q_0, Q_1, ... \right\}$ of closed cubes with the following properties: \begin{enumerate}[label=(C{\arabic*})] \item $\bigcup_{i \in \NN} Q_i = \RR^n \setminus F$, \item for all $i, j$ with $i \ne j$, $\textrm{int}(Q_i) \cap \textrm{int}(Q_j) = \emptyset$, \item there exist constants $c_1$ and $c_2$ independent from $F$ such that for every $i$